-Two iSchool faculty members have articles published in the July 2017 edition of The Library Quarterly.
+Two iSchool faculty members, Assistant Professor and MS/LIS Program Director Nicole A. Cooke and Assistant Professor Emily Knox, have articles published in the July 2017 edition of The Library Quarterly.
 The subject of the edition is "Aftermath: Libraries, Democracy, and the 2016 Presidential Election, Part 1."

 Assistant Professor Emily Knox has been elected to the Board of Trustees of the Freedom to Read Foundation (FTRF).
 Her one-year term will begin at the annual meeting of the board during the American Library Association (ALA) Annual Conference in June.

 Assistant Professor Emily Knox will speak at the Information Ethics Roundtable on April 8 at the University of Arizona.
 This annual interdisciplinary meeting addresses the ethical questions raised by life in an information society.

 GSLIS and the Freedom to Read Foundation (FTRF) are pleased to announce a partnership to offer an online graduate-level course on intellectual freedom for library and information science (LIS) students around the country.